These folks are reviving a pre-modern revival—the Bhakti saint movement of eleventh century India.

-And two hundred years before the Bhagavats, we saw the appearance of the Svetasvatara Upanishad, which told us Rudra-Shiva is the All-God.
+And two hundred years before the Bhagavatas, we saw the appearance of the Svetasvatara Upanishad, which told us Rudra-Shiva was the All-God.

-This new idea of God-as-One-and-Only—called Rudra-Shiva—surpasses anything seen in the earlier Vedas (c.
+This new idea of God as One-and-Only—Rudra-Shiva—surpasses anything seen in the earliest scripture, the Vedas (c.
 1800–800 BCE).

-There the gods were distant deities at play in their own heaven, far removed from mortals, but approachable through complex rituals which inveigled favors of every kind from their vast war chest of powers.
+There, the gods were distant deities at play in their own heaven, far removed from mortals, but approachable through complex rituals which inveigled favors of every kind from their vast warchest of powers.